at LSU (2005-11):

 at Clemson (2013-present):

-Marvin Gibson enters his third season as an assistant coach at Clemson in 2015-16.
+Marvin Gibson is in his fifth season as an assistant coach at Clemson in 2017-18.
 He was hired in July 2013 by head coach Mark Elliott to help instruct the men’s and women’s sprints, hurdles and relays.

-On the men’s side, Gibson took sprinter Tevin Hester to new heights in 2015.
-Hester earned four first-team All-America honors and won three ACC titles, and was edged by a nose for a fourth in the 60 meters.
-Hester was the ACC’s most decorated track star in 2015, winning Performer of the Year and MVP honors across both seasons.
-Gibson also had a strong influence on Justin Johnson, who won his first ACC crown and was a first-team All-American in the 110-meter hurdles, and Deja Parrish, the ACC Outdoor Freshman of the Year.
+In 2015, Gibson also had a strong influence on Justin Johnson, who won his first ACC crown and was a first-team All-American in the 110-meter hurdles, and Deja Parrish, the ACC Outdoor Freshman of the Year.

 In Gibson’s first season (2013-14), the sprint groups produced a first-team All-American in the 60-meter dash (Hester) and a second-team All-American in the 100 (Reggie Lewis).
 In addition, Clemson sprinters earned all-conference honors in the men’s 60 (Hester), women’s 60 (Whitney Fountain) and women’s 400 (Marlena Wesh) in 2014.